Roger Tausch’s, 1972 Pro-Street *Maverick *

 Roger and best friend Bob Gagne did the work themselves without harming the dazzling black paintwork and backyard-painted graphics.

-The fuel-injection system is a more recent addition, however.
-Roger added it only a couple of years ago to fulfill his decades-long affinity for the look of a bug-catcher-topped, mechanical-injection setup.
+The fuel-injection system is a more recent addition, Roger added it only a couple of years ago to fulfill his decades-long affinity for the look of a bug-catcher-topped, mechanical-injection setup.
 Roger said it was the blower, that kicked off Roger's Street-Machine legacy.

 When his father bought the brand-new Maverick for him in high school.
 It was already wearing a tricked-out dealer package dubbed the Mod Maverick, which included wide rear rubber and side pipes.

 What didn't change was the slow 302 C.I. engine and three-speed transmission.
-Roger stated couldn't beat anything on the street, so in 1976, Roger and his father went to Dyers Blowers and picked up a 6-71 unit.
+Roger stated he couldn't beat anything on the street so in 1976, Roger and his father went to Dyers Blowers and picked up a 6-71 unit.
 Roger bolted the blower onto the stock engine and started winning races.
 There weren't any other blower cars around in his area, so it made a really big impression.

 Roger said that impression has lasted for about 40 years, People just know it around here as (The Car).
 And it's a good reminder of my father, who at first was dead-set against me cutting it up, but he was thrilled to ride around the Indy speedway during the Street Machine Nationals.